bloominstituteoftechnology/ios-journal-coredata/README.md

 7. Implement the `!=` method with `EntryRepresentation` as the left hand side, and `Entry` as the right hand side.
 This should return `!(rhs == lhs)`
 8. Implement the `!=` again but swapping the left hand side's type to `Entry` and `EntryRepresentation` as the right hand side.
 Simply return `rhs != lhs`.
 9. In the "Entry+Convenience.swift" file, add a new convenience initializer.
 This initializer should be failable.
 It should take in an `EntryRepresentation` parameter.
 This should simply pass the values from the entry representation to the convenience initializer you made earlier in the project.
+10. In the Entry extension, create a `var entryRepresentation: EntryRepresentation` computed property.
+It should simply return an `EntryRepresentation` object that is initialized from the values of the `Entry`.

 #### EntryController